spinto/secp/README.md

  *  Unless the -H options is specified, the software will follow Metalink, ATOM, RDF, HTML (href) and uar pages. the software will also follow HTTP meta-refresh and XML Retry-After tags
  *  The software will perform authentication if credentials are specified.
-Supported authentication types are 'basic', X509, EO-SSO and EO Data gateway.
+Supported authentication types are 'basic', X509, ESA's EO-SSO, IAM and EO Data gateway.
 Credentials are stored in the ~/.secp_cred file, session cookies are stored in the ~/.secp_sess file (use -K switch to disable this behaviour)
  *  If the url is an HTTP url, everyhting after the special '|' caracter will be sent via an HTTP POST